krakero/podcastfeed/README.md

+> **NOTE:** This package was forked from the existing packge by [Torann](https://github.com/Torann/podcastfeed).

 # Podcast Generator for Laravel

-Generate a RSS feed for podcast for Laravel 5.
+Generate a RSS feed for podcast for Laravel.

 ## Installation